GenesisFan64/Marsiano-MARS/README.md

 - YM2612: DAC sample playback at 18000hz aprox. with pitch, supports FM3 special mode for extra frequencies.
 - PWM: 7-psuedo channels at 22050hz in both Stereo and Mono with Pitch, Volume and Panning, controlled by the sound driver in the Genesis side.
 Has PWM-overflow and ROM RV protection.
 (RV protection currently disabled, 16/03/2022)
 - Supports Ticks and Global tempo (default tempos: 150 for NTSC and 120 for PAL)
-- Channel-link system: Any track channel automaticly picks the available channel in the soundchip.
+- Channel-link system: Any track-channel automaticly picks the available channel in the soundchip.
 (PSG, FM, PWM)
 - Two playback slots: Second slot has priority for SFX sound effects, it can temporally override channels used by the first slot.
 - Can autodetect each soundchips' special features (PSG, DAC and FM3 special) and swap those features mid-playback in the same slot. (ex.
 FM6 to DAC or DAC to FM6)
 - Music can be composed in any tracker that supports ImpulseTracker (.IT), then imported with a simple python3 script